 Despite being a largish crossover SUV with some off-road chops, the new Toyota RAV4 Prime is fast.
 Where quickness is concerned, only the Supra sits above it in the Japanese automaker's lineup.

-It's great, then, to get a chance to see how it performs while completing a lap of the 2-mile One Lap race track.
+It's great, then, to get a chance to see how it performs while completing a lap of the 2-mile race track.
 While we know it's quick in a straight line, trying to keep that speed as the roads twists left and right could be illuminating.
 Especially considering the engineering of the powertrain.